Märtha Leth: Life and work

 Märtha Leth married the pharmacist Johan Eric Hallbergsson and they had five children, born between 1901 and 1912.

-Hallbergsson was murdered the evening of 1 December 1913 at the Hammarby pharmacy in Upplands Väsby during a mysterious, still unsolved, case known as the "notorious Hammarby murder."
+Hallbergsson was murdered on the evening of 1 December 1913 at the Hammarby pharmacy in Upplands Väsby during a mysterious, still unsolved, case known as the "notorious Hammarby murder."
 The newspaper Svensk Farmaci published an article about the murder as well as the two pharmacists, Märtha and Johan Hallbergsson who lived above the pharmacy with their children and maid.
 The murder case "received a lot of attention in the newspapers, and a fundraiser was launched among pharmacists to support the survivors."

-Leth later moved to Norrköping, and for may years she worked as a pharmacist there.
-She died 23 September 1953.
+Leth later moved to Norrköping, where she worked as a pharmacist and for many years.
+She died on 23 September 1953.